CopterExpress/clover/docs/en/jetson_nano.md

 roslaunch clever clever.launch
 ```

-> **Hint** You may want to start the Clever nodes automatically.
+> **Hint** You may want to start the Clover nodes automatically.
 This can be done with `systemd`: look at service files for [`roscore`](https://github.com/CopterExpress/clever/blob/master/builder/assets/roscore.service) and [`clever`](https://github.com/CopterExpress/clever/blob/master/builder/assets/clever.service) that are used in our image and adjust them as necessary.

 ## Caveats